ct-js/ct-js/app/data/ct.libs/keyboard/DOCS.md

 ## ct.keyboard.lastKey

 Tells the last pressed button.
 It can be either one of command buttons like `Shift`, `Space`, `Control`, etc., or a digit, or a letter.

 ## ct.keyboard.lastCode

 Tells the last pressed button's code.
-This can be something like:

 ## ct.keyboard.string

 Contains text which was written by keyboard.
-Can be cleared or changed, and it automatically cleares on an 'Enter' button.
+Can be cleared or changed, and it automatically clears on an 'Enter' button.

 ## ct.keyboard.alt